tynave/PriconneReTL-Installer/README.md

 ### Reinstall:
 If you check the *Reinstall* option before pressing the *Start* button, the application will delete the currently installed translation patch version, and download and install the latest release.
-It's like and Uninstall + Install.
+It's like an Uninstall + Install.
 Depending on any other options selected, it will either keep or delete config files, ignored files and/or the interop assemblies.
 Does not touch user files.